 Stained plantation shutters can add warmth to any room in your home.
 Peachtree carries over 13 standard stain colors originating from the Minwax color deck.
 Stain usually carries a surcharge and can add 2 weeks to production time as it is truly applied by hand!

-Installation will be provided by a trained, professional installer who is a full-time Peachtree Blinds of Atlanta employee.
-His goal is to provide a “white glove caliber” installation leaving your home in the same condition as when he arrived, only with more beautiful windows.
-Delivery time for painted is usually 3 to 5 weeks while stain & arches takes an additional 2 weeks.
+Installation will be provided by a full-time, highly trained installer.
+We do not use day labor or independent contractors.
+Whether it is Josh, Tommy, Mike or Caleb, their goal will be to provide a “white glove caliber” installation leaving your home in the same condition as when he arrived, only with more beautiful windows.
+Read our reviews on Google and Facebook to see what your neighbors are saying about our team!
+Delivery time for painted shutters is 4 to 6 weeks while stain & arches add 2 additional weeks.